Flexus WIE Living-Learning Program

 *Day and time are subject to change.

 A student-led programming board coordinates community events throughout the year.
-Flexus students have access to a variety of resources provided by the Women in Engineering Program, such as: networking opportunities; mid-semester advising; virtual tutoring; peer mentoring; and WIE staff.
+Flexus students also have access to a variety of resources provided by the WIE Program, such as: networking opportunities; mid-semester advising; virtual tutoring; peer mentoring; and WIE Program staff.

-Applicants must be admitted into the Clark School of Engineering for enrollment as a first-year student in Fall 2024.
+Applicants must be admitted into the A. James Clark School of Engineering for enrollment as a first-year student in Fall 2026.

 As space is limited, Flexus is designed for students who are not part of other living and learning programs.

-Admitted Clark School students for Fall 2024 are invited to join us to speak with current Flexus students and alumnae and current Virtus students and alumni to learn more about these engineering living and learning communities.
+Students admitted to the Clark School for Fall 2026 are invited to join us to speak with current Flexus students and alumnae and current Virtus students and alumni to learn more about these engineering living and learning communities.
 Learn about academic, professional, and social support in addition to the unique networking opportunities and course curriculum these programs offer.

 Location: Virtual via Zoom